 Why was Georgetown chosen?

-We will continue to provide updates on the U.S. Embassy in Havana’s website.
-The National Visa Center (NVC) has contacted applicants who received a notice for an immigrant visa appointment between September 12, 2017 and December 31, 2017 to reschedule their appointment.
-For other applicants resident in Cuba without a scheduled appointment, the National Visa Center (NVC) will send an appointment notice for a visa interview at U.S. Embassy Bogota, noting the date, time, and other requirements for your visa interview.
+We will continue to provide updates on U.S. Embassy Havana’s website.
+Applicants without a Colombian visa who have an scheduled appointment should contact U.S. Embassy Bogota for more information.
+For other applicants resident in Cuba without a scheduled appointment, the National Visa Center (NVC) will send an appointment notice for a visa interview at U.S. Embassy Georgetown, noting the date, time, and other requirements for your visa interview.
 Please contact NVC through the Ask NVC online contact form for your updated status.
-If you have not yet received a NVC appointment notice, please do not contact Embassy Bogota as they do not yet have your case.
+If you have not yet received a NVC appointment notice, please do not contact Embassy Bogota or Embassy Georgetown.

 How does the change affect immigrant visa applicants?

 What if my case takes a long time to process?
-Will I need to stay in Bogotá the entire time?
+Will I need to stay in Guyana the entire time?

-Immigrant visa applicants should plan to spend at least two weeks in Colombia.
+Immigrant visa applicants should plan to spend at least two weeks in Guyana.
 However, if additional administrative processing is required, applicants may return to Cuba while their case is pending.
-Please note an individual’s immigration status in Colombia is ultimately up to the Government of Colombia.
-Applicants will receive additional instructions about the processing of their case and may address case-specific questions during their interview at U.S. Embassy Bogotá.
+Please note an individual’s immigration status in Guyana is ultimately up to the Government of Guyana.
+Applicants will receive additional instructions about the processing of their case and may address case-specific questions during their interview at U.S. Embassy Guyana.

 What if I would prefer to process my immigrant visa case at another U.S. embassy or consulate?
-Am I required to process my case in Bogotá?
+Am I required to process my case in Georgetown?